This article may contain links from our affiliate partners. Please read how we make money!

 5. Hard-Anodized Nonstick 11-Inch Deep Square Grill PanPros

-If you’re looking for a good grill pan that isn’t as heavy as the cast iron ones we’ve featured, then you need look no further than our number 5.
+If you’re looking for a good grill pan with good heat retention that isn’t as heavy as the cast iron skillets when cooking steak, then you need look no further than my number 5.

-Instead of heavy cast iron, it’s made with hard anodized aluminium (more on this in our buyer guide).
-It allows even heating and is non stick.
+Instead of heavy cast iron pan for steak, it’s made with hard anodized aluminium (more on this in my buyer guide).
+This copper pan allows even heating and is non-stick.

-This Hard-Anodized Nonstick 11-Inch Deep Square Grill Pan has ridges along the bottom which give those lovely sear marks to your steak while allowing the fat to drip away, and has deep sides to minimize splatters.
+This Hard-Anodized Nonstick 11-Inch Deep Square Grill Pan is another option for the best frying pan because it has ridges along the bottom.
+It can conduct heat quickly, giving those lovely sear marks to your steak while allowing the fat to drip away, and has deep sides to minimize splatters for cooking steaks.

 Pros